Tools and resources

 - Remobilisation: Toolkit outlining a process and key considerations for NHS boards to safely remobilise elective care for COVID-19.
 This working draft was developed for use in NHS Tayside and will be refined and updated over time.
 An editable word document is available on request by emailing firstname.lastname@example.org

-- Big Room: A case study of the Big Room methodology for improvement teams who work across an elective care pathway on improvement projects.
-A further case study is currently in development with the support of NHS Dumfries and Galloway and will be published late September 2020.
+- Big Room: A case study developed with the support of NHS Forth Valley of the Big Room methodology for improvement teams who work across an elective care pathway on improvement projects.
+A further case study has also been developed with the support of NHS Dumfries and Galloway.

 - SIGN resources: COVID-19 specific evidence to support teams across NHS Scotland as they remobilise their elective care services.
 These guidelines can help teams build the will to support improvement whilst confident that their services are following the most accurate and clinically informed guidance.